Updated: a day ago

 The Institute for Childhood Preparedness is currently working with early childhood leadership throughout the country to develop evidence-informed guidelines for child care programs serving essential personnel.
 This is needed, as current guidance does not exist, nor does it address the unique situations that early childhood workers face.
 Further, guidance issued by States is contradictory and, in many cases, not granular enough to support the on-the-ground workforce.
 We will be providing more updates on this effort in the coming days.

 Since the onset of this pandemic, we have been providing tools, resources, and guidance to early childhood professionals.
-We have established a special website www.childhoodpreparedness.org/corona and developed training in English and Spanish to help inform the early childhood workforce about these issues.
+We have established a special website www.childhoodpreparedness.org/corona and developed English and Spanish training to help inform the early childhood workforce about these issues.

 The Institute for Childhood Preparedness strives to provide cost-effective training and resources to the early childhood community.
 We’re extending our special offer to join our Premium Preparedness Partner Program.
-For just $139/year, you’ll have access to our entire online course catalog, which is a savings of over $20/course!
+For just $188/year, you’ll have access to over 5 hours of online training, which is a savings of $25!
 Why not continue your online learning while you’re spending time at home?
 Your support helps us continue our research during this very trying time.
 Become a P4 member today: https://www.childhoodpreparedness.org/online.